 16. Watch Girls, over and over again.
 I’ve seen Season One but not Season Two.
 Don’t spoil it!
 I’ve definitely seen enough of Lena Dunham’s tatas.
 It’s comforting to know an entire younger generation of snark is coming up the ranks.

 17. Eat a jar of Nutella in one sitting.
-Aaaannnddd… then run 500 miles to work it off, but only if you want your normal muffin top to spill over the top of your jeans instead of a super-sized one.
+Aaaannnddd… then run 500 miles to work it off, or not, but most certainly never, ever, be able to smell hazelnut again.

 18. Make strangers feel uncomfortable in public places.
 Already do that without even trying.
 BAM!